woodcrafty/reck/docs/tutorial.rst

     >>> Rec = make_rectype('Rec', ['abc', 'def', 'ghi', 'abc'], rename=True)
     >>> Rec._fieldnames    # keyword 'def' and duplicate fieldname 'abc' have been renamed ('abc', '_1', 'ghi', '_3')

+This is particularly useful if the fieldnames are being read in from a file, e.g. from the header row of a csv file.

 Instantiation
 =============